jitsi/signal-sidecar/README.md

   be useful for the case where a system is under heavy load and jicofo or prosody are going into and out of healthy states. **signal-sidecar** will report that it is healthy after the last time a component was detected as being unhealthy plus this interval.
+Defaults to 30 seconds.

-* `DRAIN_GRACE_INTERVAL` is used to cause the HAProxy TCP agent to back off from marking itself as DOWN immediately upon detecting an unhealthy component on the signal node. **signal-sidecar** will report DRAIN to the HAProxy from the time that the signal node initially went unhealthy and only begin reporting DOWN after this interval has passed.
+* `DRAIN_GRACE_INTERVAL` is used to cause the HAProxy TCP agent to back off from marking itself as DOWN immediately upon detecting jicofo as unhealthy.
+This gives jicofo a chance to recover from load spikes if prosody continues to function.
+  **signal-sidecar** will report DRAIN to the HAProxy from the time that jicofo initially went unhealthy and only begin reporting DOWN after this interval has passed.
+This must be set higher than `HEALTH_DAMPENING_INTERVAL`, and if it is not, it will be forced higher.
+Defaults to 2 minutes.

 These are enabled by default and can be disabled by setting them to 0.